avdhagam/DSA/README.md

-pushing code when I feel like it cuz I'm chill like that
+pushing code wnv I feel like it cuz I'm chill like that